marjoleinF/pre/README.md

 ensembles. *The Annals of Applied Statistics*, *2*(3), 916–954.
 Retrieved from <http://www.jstor.org/stable/30245114>

+Hothorn, T., Hornik, K., & Zeileis, A. (2006).
+Unbiased recursive
+partitioning: A conditional inference framework. *Journal of Computational and Graphical Statistics*, *15*(3), 651–674.

 Kuhn, M. (2008).
 Building predictive models in R using the caret package. *Journal of Statistical Software*, *28*(5), 1–26.

 Milborrow, S. (2018). *plotmo: Plot a model’s residuals, response, and partial dependence plots*.
 Retrieved from
 <https://CRAN.R-project.org/package=plotmo>

+Zeileis, A., Hothorn, T., & Hornik, K. (2008).
+Model-based recursive partitioning. *Journal of Computational and Graphical Statistics*, *17*(2), 492–514.